maurigvs/hello-world-docker-action/README.md

 # hello-world-docker-action
-Workflow for build and deploy a Docker Image to registry
+Workflow for build and deploy a Docker Image to Docker Hub

 ## Actions applied to this workflow